Monday, November 18, 2013

 Average DRP Level of High School Regents Exams

-• By copying and pasting passages from the January 2013 Regents Exams, I was able to get estimated DRP levles using this link "Get the DRP Level
+- By copying and pasting passages from the January 2013 Regents Exams, I was able to get estimated DRP levles using this link "Get the DRP Level"

-- of All the Regents Exams = 64
+The General Directions on the Front Page - of All the Regents Exams = 64

 9th Grade (a P90 range of 62-69) - UAI Average 9th Grade DRP Level = 56